gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 This will be the default behavior if no request modes are specified.
 This will also be the default behavior of existing roles unless modified.

-In case of a `search_as_role` role being defined in multiple roles assigned to a user, the role without a request mode will take precedence.
+In case of a `search_as_role` role being defined in multiple roles assigned to a user, the role without a `request.kubernetes_resources` configured will take precedence.
 For example, if a user is assigned the following roles:

 ```yaml
 kind: role